crykn/guacamole/README.md

 **What is added:**

-   * [StartOnFirstThreadHelper](https://github.com/crykn/guacamole/blob/master/gdx-desktop/src/main/java/de/damios/guacamole/gdx/StartOnFirstThreadHelper.java): Starts a new JVM if the current one was not started with the `-XstartOnFirstThread` argument on Mac OS
+   * [StartOnFirstThreadHelper](https://github.com/crykn/guacamole/blob/master/gdx-desktop/src/main/java/de/damios/guacamole/gdx/StartOnFirstThreadHelper.java): Starts a new JVM if the current one was not started with the `-XstartOnFirstThread` argument on macOS